dev-nyro/atenex-services/ingest-service/full_codebase.md

     @classmethod
-    def check_embedding_dimension(cls, v: int, info: ValidationInfo) -> int: if v <= 0: raise ValueError("EMBEDDING_DIMENSION must be a positive integer.")
+    def check_embedding_dimension(cls, v: int, info: ValidationInfo) -> int: if v <= 0: raise ValueError("EMBEDDING_DIMENSION must be a positive integer.") logging.debug(f"Using EMBEDDING_DIMENSION for Milvus schema: {v}")
-        # Using standard logging as temp_log might not be configured yet or this is cleaner for validators
-        logging.debug(f"Using EMBEDDING_DIMENSION for Milvus schema: {v}")
         return v